Changissnz/why_western_minimalism/README.md

 Minimalism is a way of life, first and foremost.
 Although it does not transcend petty commonists and political vitriol, thinking about this -ism as an independent -ism allows for something not stained by the drive.
 How much can minimalist practice take in before the super-structures produced from the massive success of its core just "randomly" get abandoned, aww the pretty goddess type sold out, pilfered, and abandoned?
-A question best left to the ration-alists with their astute quantitots.
+A question best left to the ration-alists, guided by that good information from their astute quantitots.